Qiksar/crudio/README.md

 ```

-Let's tell Crudio that we want to include a file that we might use quite often, like a standard set of random data generators...
+Let's tell Crudio that we want to include two files, like a standard set of random data generators, and our list of application specific data entities...
 ```
 {
-   include:["repo/standard_generators.json"]
+  "include": ["repo/standard_generators.json", "repo/repo_entities.json"],
+  "generators": {
+    ...removed for brevity...
+  }
 }
 ```

 Let's peek at the `standard_generators.json` file: